jasonsnare/Thesis/README.md

 and the UI is deployed with microweb framework Flask.

 Running for first time run the following terminal commands:
-0) pip3
+0) 'pip3'
-1) pip3 install python3
+1) 'pip3 install python3'
-2) pip3 install tensorflow
+2) 'pip3 install tensorflow'
-3) pip3 install flask
+3) 'pip3 install flask'
-4) pip3 install pandas
+4) 'pip3 install pandas'

 Once all external libraries are installed:
 1) navigate to this folder (i.e. 'cd Downloads', 'cd FOLDERNAME')